The Palace of Westminster — that decaying seat of the Houses of Parliament — is a hive of diplomacy, secrecy, and sometimes downright debauchery.

 "There have been rumours swirling about various Members for years..."

 Traditionally, the Labour and Tory staff used to hang out in separate bars, but the old Tory bar, Bellamy’s, is now a creche.
 The best establishment by far is the old Labour bar, the infamous Sports and Social, now the Woolsack.
-In here you’ll find most staffers, regular meetings of the Westminster SNP group, with a surprise appearance from Alex Salmond if lucky; and a hoard of maintenance staff.
+In here you’ll find most staffers, regular meetings of the Westminster SNP group; and a hoard of maintenance staff.
 An old relic of the bar, a Lord’s clerk, was once glassed in the head here, and it has been host to many raucous nights of aggressive networking.
 It’s the place to go to catch up on corridor gossip.

 How often do you bump into a cabinet minister in the bathrooms?